BadMagic100/MajorItemByAreaTracker/README.md

 ## Mod Settings

 In the mod menu, you can control when the UI is visible - always, while the game is paused, or never.
+If the connection is not enabled for a given seed, the UI will not be created and the initial counter log will not be generated, regardless of this setting.

 ## Connection Settings